Location

 Or

-• Successful completion of the General Educational Development test (GED) test, that consists of five tests, with a minimum score in the following sections:
+• Successful completion of the General Educational Development (GED) test with a minimum standard score of 520 in Language Arts: Reading and Writing

 Or